borysn/spring-boot-angular2/README.md

 # build & run
 * `gradle build`
 * `gradle npminstall`
-    - if install fails at `tsd install`, see issues below
 * `gradle grunt_build`
 * `gradle bootRun`
 * using browser, navigate to`localhost:8080`